parca-dev/docs/docs/overview.md

 * targets are discovered via service discovery or static configuration
 * super low overhead profiler, powered by [eBPF](https://ebpf.io/)

-## What is software profiling?
+## What is profiling?

 Profiles describe a particular aspect of the execution of code.
 There are two main types of profiles: tracing and sampling.
 Parca focuses on sampling profiling, because it can be done with very little overhead, and therefore can always be on in production environments.
-Probably the most common type of profiling is CPU profiling, the amount of time the CPU spends executing particular types of code.
-Other types of profiling can include memory allocations, or breaking down how much memory is currently being held by a program, typically referred to as heap profiling.
+Probably the most common type of profiling is CPU profiling, the amount of time the CPU spends executing particular piece of code.
+Profilers can vary in their resolution and whether they just record the function name or also the line numbers.
+Profiling types, other than CPU profiling, can include memory allocations, or breaking down how much memory is currently being held by a program, typically referred to as heap profiling.
+It may also be useful to have runtime specific profiling, such as in Go, there is goroutine profiling.

 Raw data for sampling profiles are stack-traces, as well as values attached to those stack-traces.